 steamer

-1 Place the chicken in a roasting tin and season with salt and pepper and smear with butter.
+1. Place the chicken in a roasting tin and season with salt and pepper and smear with butter.
 Wash your hands thoroughly.
-Put the meat into a hot oven at 200 for 20 minutes than turn the heat down to 180 and roast for about an hour.
+Put the meat into a hot

-2. Peel the potatoes and put in a saucepan of water.
+water.
 Bring to the boil and simmer for 5 minutes.
-Put 1 tbsp sunflower oil or goose fat into a roasting tin and put in the oven to get hot.
-Drain the potatoes and put in the roasting tin ensuring that they are coated in fat.
+Put 1 tbsp sunflower oil or goose fat into a

-3. When the meat is cooked remove the meat from the oven and put it on a plate, covered with foil, to rest.
-Use that tin to make the gravy.
+the oven and put it on a plate, covered with foil, to rest.
+Use that tin to

 4. Turn the oven heat up to 190 to crisp the potatoes.
 Pop the sausages in bacon on a baking tray in the oven for 20 minutes.

-5. Peel carrots, cut them into circles or matchsticks and place in a saucepan of water.
-Bring it to the boil and cook the carrots for 5 minutes.
-Shred a cabbage or cut up broccoli or peel sprouts and place in a steamer over the carrots to steam for 5 minutes.
-Drain the carrots, reserving the cooking water.
+or cut up broccoli or peel sprouts and place in a steamer over the carrots to steam for 5 minutes.

 7. Place the chicken on a board and using a sharp knife remove the legs.
 Then carve the breast meat downwards into thin slices.
 Slice the meat off the legs.
 Serve with vegetables and gravy.